BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-04-UpdateTripDraft.md

 ## Authorization Rules
 - Caller must be an authenticated member.
-- Caller must be an organizer of the target trip.
+- Draft visibility rules:
+  - `draftVisibility = PRIVATE`: visible only to the creator (`created_by_member_id`).
+  - `draftVisibility = PUBLIC`: visible only to organizers.
+- For non-visible drafts, return `404 Not Found` (do not reveal existence).

 ## Domain Invariants Enforced
 - Trip must be in DRAFT state.
-- Only organizers may update draft fields.
+- Only visible/authorized actors may update draft fields (see Authorization Rules).
 - At least one organizer must always exist.
 - RSVP is not allowed for drafts (no RSVP mutations here).

 ---

 ## Output
-- Success DTO or confirmation response (depending on operation)
+- Success DTO containing the updated trip.

 ---